 Olive Pomace Oil is produced from refining the depleted olive paste left from the extraction process.
 This refined oil is then blended with Virgin Olive Oil to provide back some olive flavor.

-Difference between filtered and unfiltered oils
+The difference between filtered and unfiltered oils

 Extra virgin olive oil may be consumed either in a filtered or unfiltered state.
 Filtration is the process by which the microscopic bits of the fruit of the olive are removed from the oil.
 Unfiltered oil will be cloudy until it settles to the bottom.
 Some consider unfiltered oil superior because of the added flavor from the fruit, while others say it shortens the oil’s shelf life.
 Ultimately, it is a matter of personal preference.